collect-so/collect/.changeset/loud-bugs-hear.md

 "@collect.so/types": minor
 ---

-More API methods and typings
+More API methods and typings for SDK